 - Poor cognitive function and memory

 In order to avoid these withdrawal symptoms and feel ‘normal,’ addicts will continue taking cocaine and find it incredibly difficult to stop.
 The more often somebody uses cocaine, the higher their tolerance to the drug is.
-This means that they need to take larger amounts to feel any effect, and their addiction continues growing worse.
+This means that they need to take larger amounts to feel any effect, and their addiction continues to grow worse.
 In many cases, people start using crack cocaine because it is more potent and they are more likely to feel the effects.

 Once somebody is addicted to a drug, they find it impossible to stop taking it, even though they understand the damage it is doing.
 Long-term physical effects of cocaine addiction include: